Welcome to SCAHIP

 - Other Links

-Workers in production agriculture, forestry, and commercial fishing/aquaculture provide abundant food and fiber for the American people and for much of the world as well.
-Yet these men, women, and youth experience rates of occupational injury, illness and death that are nearly 4 times higher than those of workers in other occupations.
-In cooperation with the Centers for Disease Control / National Institute for Occupational Safety and Health (CDC/NIOSH), the Southeast Center supports and conducts research, education, and prevention activities to reduce occupational illness and injury and improve the safety and health of agricultural workers and their families in the southeastern United States.
+Workers in production agriculture, forestry/logging, and commercial fishing/aquaculture provide abundant food and fiber for the American people and for much of the world as well.
+Yet these men, women, and youth experience rates of occupational injury, illness and death that are nearly 4 times higher than those of workers in other sectors.
+In cooperation with the Centers for Disease Control / National Institute for Occupational Safety and Health (CDC/NIOSH), the Southeast Center supports and conducts research, education, and prevention activities to prevent occupational illness and injury and improve the safety and health of agricultural workers and their families in the southeastern United States.

 The Southeast Center for Agricultural Health and Injury Prevention was established in 1991 as one of a select number of agricultural research centers funded by the United States Centers for Disease Control and Prevention, National Institute for Occupational Safety and Health (CDC/NIOSH).
 Dedicated to developing and promoting transdisciplinary approaches to the health and safety of agricultural workers and rural populations, the Center serves stakeholders in ten states: Kentucky, Tennessee, Alabama, Mississippi, North Carolina, South Carolina, Florida, Georgia, West Virginia, and Virginia.